PramodMurke/AngularTable/README.md

 # AngularTable
+Angular table for search in table.
+Hide rows and show rows
-angular table for search hide rows and the set sort by ascending and descending order on column heading click
+Set sort order by ascending and descending on column heading click